AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/servicenow-modules.md

 ### Read a record {#read-a-record}

-This action module reads a ServiceNow record by using the system ID.
+This action module reads a [!DNL ServiceNow] record by using the system ID.

 The module returns any standard fields associated with the record, along with any custom fields and values that the connection accesses.
 You can map this information in subsequent modules in the scenario.